 She’s funny, smart, honest, dry and a natural writer.
 Not many of us can be like Liz.
 Read one of her posts and you won’t be able to get your email address in the sign-up box fast enough, she’s that good.
 But don’t go there just yet, go later, stay here, you have work to do.

 Even Liz wouldn’t make a living online with just that skill.
 You also need some know-how.
+So what to blog about?
+We give you some pointers in our post on that subject.

 How Soon Did I Start Making Money as a New Blogger?